luisalfonsopreciado/Graph-Algorithms-Visualization/src/info/Kruskal's Algorithm.md

-### Kruskal's Algorithm
+# Kruskal's Algorithm

-Algorithm that finds a minimum spanning tree of a graph.
+Kruskal's Algorithm finds a minimum spanning tree of a graph.

-Key Ideas:
+What is a Minimum Spanning Tree?

+1. A **Spanning tree** is a subgraph of G that has the same set of vertices as G and is also a tree.

+2. The minimum spanning tree of the weighted graph G is the spanning tree G whose sum of edges is minimum.

+## Note: There can be more than one minimum spanning tree in a graph

+## Why should I care about minimum spanning trees?

+1. Useful for constructing networks : How can I connect all of my nodes using the smallest amount of wire?

+2. They are useful for clustering items into natural groups.

+---

+## Explanation

 - Sort edges by (increasing) weight.